 The Location

-The first thing you have to pay attention to is the location, of course.
+The first thing you have to pay attention to is the location.
 Your outfits should complement the place where the pre-wedding photoshoot will happen.
 Here are some suggestions:

 Tip: Wear the right shoes.
-Trust us—you don’t want to wear stilettos in a grassy field and worry every time your heel gets stuck.
+Trust us – you don’t want to wear stilettos in a grassy field and worry every time your heel gets stuck, especially if your shoot is planned in places like the Lake District or the Surrey countryside.

 Coordinate, Don’t Match